 Exclusive package for running tests - Flutter Driver

-One disadvantage of Flutter may be that it creates a slightly steeper learning curve, since the developer must now learn a new programming language.
+One disadvantage of Flutter app development may be that it creates a slightly steeper learning curve, since the developer must now learn a new programming language.
 Otherwise, it stands out well and outpaces all the other cross-platform mobile app development SDKs.